maryhzd/FEA-IndustryRelatedProjects/TowerDesign/README.md

 - Beams with two cross sections are used.

 ## Conclusions
-The analysis validates the tower's structural integrity, meeting the specified design objectives and safety requirements.
+The analysis validates the tower's structural integrity, meeting the specified design objectives and safety requirements, albeit with a small sacrifice in the safety factor.